 Hospice services will end when a recipient's Medicaid eligibility (including Medically Needy Spend Down, etc.) ends.
-A new NOE form and CTI form is required with updated signatures whenever the recipient is recertified for Medicaid.
-A prior authorization packet is also required for recipients whose eligibility ended in a subsequent period.
-If the recipient's Medicaid eligibility ends during a benefit (Spend Down, etc.) all required forms and documentation signed and dated within the day timeframe must be held by the provider in the recipient's records.
-Once eligibility is reestablished, a completed packet can then be submitted timely for retrospective authorization.
+A new Notice of Election form (see Appendix A) and Certificate of Terminal Illness form (see Appendix B) is required with updated signatures whenever the recipient is recertified for Medicaid.
+A prior authorization packet is also required for recipients whose eligibility ended in a subsequent period (60 day) which required prior approval.
+Providers must send in prior authorization requests for recipients whose eligibility has ended but are awaiting Medicaid approval.
+Completed election forms and prior authorization documentation must be submitted within 10 calendar days after a recipient's Medicaid eligibility ends in order to meet the timely filing guidelines and to prevent a break in hospice coverage.